sstelfox/obsidian-advanced-slides-nospam/README.md

 donations and funding to the original project.
 I just didn't want to deal with intrusive pop-ups in my productivity tooling.

+This will re-use the existing settings for the normal edition so users can easily swap back and forth between the versions without loosing their configuration.
+This should not be installed at the same time as the normal version.

 ---

 <div align="center">